mmonajem/pyoxcart/apt_pycontrol/tdc_roentdec/README.md

-#  Python wrapper for Roentec TDC
+#  Python wrapper for Roentdec TDC

-This folder contains dlls and python wrapper for Roentec tdc.
+This folder contains dlls and python wrapper for Roentdec tdc.